What Are White Blood Cells?

-Although your white blood cells account for only about 1 percent of your blood, their impact is significant.
+Although your white blood cells account for only about 1% of your blood, their impact is significant.
 White blood cells, also called leukocytes, are essential for good health and protection against illness and disease.

 Think of white blood cells as your immunity cells.
 In a sense, they are continually at war.
 They flow through your bloodstream to battle viruses, bacteria, and other foreign invaders that threaten your health.
 When your body is in distress and a particular area is under attack, white blood cells rush in to help destroy the harmful substance and prevent illness.

-White blood cells are produced inside the bone marrow and stored in your blood and lymphatic tissues.
-Because some white blood cells have a short lifespan of one to three days, your bone marrow is constantly producing them.
+White blood cells are made inside the bone marrow and stored in your blood and lymphatic tissues.
+Because some white blood cells have a short lifespan of one to three days, your bone marrow is constantly making them.